On discretely structured growth models and their moments: Exact moment closure for polynomial state dependence

 Seeking the dynamics of $\mu_k$ for $k\in\mathbb{Z}^{+}$, we multiply \cref{eq: general model repeat} by $j^k$ and sum, analogously to the special case of \cref{sec: essentially unstructured analysis}.
 In this general case, we obtain

-noting that the regenerative growth term vanishes as it is weighted by $j=0$.
+noting that the state-resetting growth term vanishes as it is weighted by $j=0$.
 We have already evaluated $\sum_j j^kJ_j$ in \cref{eq: weighted sum J_j}, so that this evolution equation can be written in the somewhat lengthy form

 Recalling that $n$ and $w$ are polynomials in $j$, with coefficients given in \cref{eq: polynomial forms}, the term in braces is a polynomial $p(j)$ via

 where the $k$-dependent coefficients $\phi_{k,\beta}$ are defined via the convolution